 Answering your questions

-No matter if you're a new student, family member or guest, we’re here to answer your questions about the Orientation process.
-If you have a question that’s not answered below, please reach out to our team at newrams@vcu.edu!
+Whether you're a new VCU student or a family member or supporter of a new student, we’re here to answer your questions about the Orientation process.
+Orientation and Transition Programs seeks to create a seamless and successful transition for all students and their families and supporters to the VCU community, also known as the RAMily!
+If you have a question that’s not answered below, please reach out to our team at newrams@vcu.edu or give us a call at 804.828.3700!

 Orientation is your official welcome to VCU and will prepare you for your first semester.
 VCU offers a variety of Orientation programs based on your experience, so whether this is your first time at college, you are transferring from another school or you are returning after some time off, you can find the Orientation experience that works for you!

-Orientation is required for all new first-year students, transfer students and adult learners, and students who have been readmitted to VCU after three or more years away.
+Orientation is required for all new first-year students, transfer students and adult learners, and students who have been readmitted to VCU after at least three consecutive semesters away from VCU.

 Student fee information